Himalayan Highlights – 13 Days

 At most cases, you can use the toilet provided by the tea houses/lodges on the trail but normally in case of emergency, you just do toilet along the trail wherever you find privacy.

 All the guest houses sell the toilet paper so you can buy it there itself.
-You must bring a hand sanitizer and a towel on your own.
+Hand sanitizer, towel and any other personal toiletries you would need for the trek, you must bring your own.

 During the trek, we will try our best but normally the lodges have twin sharing and dormitory styled room instead of a single room.
 The lodges will provide a private room for one person when the room is free and additional cost is not required.